ChristopherCochet/Disaster-Message-NLP-Pipeline/README.md

 * Loads the messages and categories datasets
 * Merges the two datasets
 * Cleans the data
-* Stores it in a SQLite database
+* Stores it in a SQLite database <br>

-- To run ETL pipeline that cleans data and stores in database <br>
+To run ETL pipeline that cleans data and stores in database <br>
     ```python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db```

 ## 3. Machine Learning Text Classifier Pipeline